TimeleapLabs/tools/packages/tlp-cli/README.md

 # Timeleap CLI (`tlp`)

 The Timeleap CLI is your single entrypoint to the distributed compute network powered by Timeleap.
-It installs, configures, runs, and manages everything from brokers to workers — including plugins, secrets, and workloads.
+It installs, configures, runs, and manages brokers, workers, plugins, secrets, and workloads.

 ---